ashleyjamesbrown/NYI/Tuesday/PM/README.md

 ### create a new drawing tool (~1 hour)

 - Create a new drawing tool!
-Using the skills built up in the first
+Using the skills you've learnt this morning, create a new drawing tool, don't be afraid to experiment but also simple can be effective!
+- There are two rules:
-- Include instructions on how to use
+  - There must be text instructions on how to use your tool on screen!
+Other people need to be able to use your new tool without you telling them how it works.
-- Document your code
-- Life drawing session (using someone else's drawing tool)
+  - Your code must be fully commented.
+Other people will need to understand your code without you being there to explain it.
+Use double forward slash // to comment
+- Here's a basic example to start from: [simple_paint_01](https://github.com/ashleyjamesbrown/NYI/blob/main/Tuesday/PM/simple_paint_01/simple_paint_01.pde)
+- Let's test the new tools, draw the still life (bowl of fruit)
-- coffee break!
+- then ... coffee break! - help yourself to fruit :-)

 ### improve a drawing tool (~1 hour)

-- Take someone else's tool.
+- Now, you are going to take someone else's code.
 Improve it or use it to create something new!
 - Update instructions on how to use.
 - Also document changes in the code.
-- Life drawing session (using someone else's drawing tool)
+- Life drawing session, using someone else's tool and auto-pose suggester.
 - Exhibition!

+---

-### Challenges and Ideas
+### challenges and ideas

 - **Pen nib**.
 Explore different shape 'nibs' for your tool
   - Natural?
 Does your pen copy a real brush?